 Subject to the provisions detailed below, there must be a permanent fixed barrier ideally 1.1 m high as measured from the spectator side, of sound construction (eg concrete and steel) and free from all sharp edges, surrounding the pitch on all sides that may be occupied by spectators.
 Existing barriers/rails not at 1.1m high may be acceptable, provided they meet the requirements set out in 1.7 of the Appendix.
-Any barriers installed at new grounds should be purposed designed, with integrated infill panels as required and be made from UPVC or coated metal..
+Any barriers installed at new grounds should be purposed designed, with integrated infill panels as required and be made from UPVC or coated metal.

-The barrier, if other than solid wall type of construction, must be infilled so that the ball cannot pass through or under it.
+The barrier, if other than solid wall type of construction may be infilled.
 Plastic multi-purpose hi-vis fencing is not considered suitable for infill.

-There must be a minimum of 1.83 metres between the touchline, goal line and the pitch perimeter barrier.
-NB for Grade A (The Football Conference National) a minimum of 2.25 metres is required.
+There must be a minimum of 1.83 metres, ideally 2 metres, between the touchline, goal line and the pitch perimeter barrier.
+In the case of new stadium, the minimum must be 3 metres.